What is ichthyosis

-Ichthyosis vulgaris is an inherited skin condition that occurs when your skin doesn’t shed its dead skin cells.
-This causes dry, dead skin cells to accumulate in patches on the surface of your skin.
+Ichthyosis vulgaris is an inherited or acquired skin condition that occurs when the skin doesn’t shed its dead skin cells.
+This causes dry, dead skin cells to accumulate in patches on the surface of the skin.
 It’s also known as “fish scale disease” because the dead skin accumulates in a similar pattern to a fish’s scales.

 The majority of cases are mild and confined to specific areas of the body.
 However, some cases are severe and cover large areas of the body, including the abdomen, back, arms, and legs.